kanisterio/kanister/design/progress-tracking.md

 ### Summary

-The `ActionSet` CRD's  `status` subresource will be updated with new fields to communicate the blueprint and phases' progress status to the user.
+The `ActionSet` CRD's  `status` subresource will be updated with new fields to communicate the progress of the action and its phases to the user.
 The `kube.ExecOutput()` and `kube.Task()` interfaces will be updated to accept a new progress I/O writer.